It is important that parents understand the process and policies related to the admission of students to the International School of Lago Patria.

 Submission of Documents

 After the initial interview, parents will be given the list of required documentation for registration with the school.
 All documents must be received before registration can be completed.

 On this day parents and the applicant will be interviewed by the Head of School and Vice Principal and the applicant will sit the ISLP admissions tests.
 These tests are designed to help the admissions committee assess an applicant’s ability to access the ISLP curriculum.

-For Early Years and lower primary applications the tests and student interview are replaced with a class visit.
+For Early Years and lower primary applications, the tests and student interview are replaced with a class visit.